-The prayer includes the words “mashiv ha ruach u-morid hageshem”, which tells us that God is the one “who brings forth the winds and brings down the rain.”
+The prayer in Hebrew includes the words “mashiv ha ruach u-morid hageshem”, which praise God as the one “who brings forth the winds and brings down the rain”.

 Hakafot and Synagogue Services